-I have provided leadership and advocacy for open education and course materials affordability at the University of Alaska Southeast (UAS) since 2016 through an ad-hoc, library-led initiative called Open UAS.
-To support the initiative I have presented and led workshops for faculty on OER and open pedagogy at convocation, department meetings, regional campuses and for the UAS Teaching and Learning Technologies Roundtable committee.
-I have collaborated with faculty at partner universities on a grant proposal (unfunded) that outlined a system wide open education initiative (OER @ University of Alaska) to include development for faculty at all three universities and strategic and operational planning support through a consortial membership in the Open Education Network.
+To support the initiative I have presented and led workshops for faculty on OER and open pedagogy at convocation, department meetings, regional campuses, the UAS Teaching and Learning Technologies Roundtable and the Center for Excellence in Learning and Teaching (CELT).
+I have collaborated with faculty at partner universities on a grant proposal (unfunded) that outlined a system-wide open education initiative (OER @ University of Alaska) to include development for faculty at all three universities and strategic and operational planning support through a consortial membership in the Open Education Network.
 Despite the disappointment of not receiving funding, partnering with colleagues on this proposal brought to light an abundance of faculty expertise, energy and interest in open educational practices and a common vision for the benefits these practices would provide our students in terms of access, affordability and engagement.

 Those of us working in this arena are working against a legacy of commercial publishing, sage on the stage pedagogy and the significance placed upon seminal texts.
 However, I frequently remind myself that even small changes can have an impact and lay the groundwork for future changes.
 I recently contributed a case study of this work, including the many additional challenges I’ve encountered to the open monograph, The Evolution of Affordable Content Efforts in the Higher Education Environment: Programs, Case Studies, and Examples (UMN Libraries Press, 2018).